Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/target-api-reference.md

 ## clearPrefetchCache

-This API clears prefetched offers cache in memory.
+This API clears the in-memory cache that contains the prefetched offers.

 {% tabs %}
 {% tab title="Android" %}